Holidays

 Bolivia’s dry and sunny winter season lasts from the end of April to October, and during this period the weather can be expected to be excellent for trekking and climbing.
 The days are relatively warm, up to a maximum of 20°C, although it can feel warmer than this in the strong sunlight.
 Night-time temperatures will drop to around freezing point above 3500 metres, whilst above 4500 metres the temperature can vary from 20 degrees centigrade to minus 20 degrees centigrade during a 24 hour period.

 As a reputable tour operator, KE supports the British Foreign, Commonwealth and Development Office's ‘Travel Aware’ campaign to enable British citizens to prepare for their journeys overseas.
-The 'Travel Aware' website provides a single, authoritative source of advice for all kinds of travellers and we recommend that prior to travel, all KE clients visit the official UK Government website at travelaware.campaign.gov.uk and read the FCDO Travel Advice for their chosen destination.
+The 'Travel Aware' website provides a single, authoritative source of advice for all kinds of travellers and we recommend that before travel, all KE clients visit the official UK Government website at travelaware.campaign.gov.uk and read the FCDO Travel Advice for their chosen destination.
 North Americans can also check out the U.S. Department of State website: www.travel.state.gov for essential travel advice and tips.

 KE treat the safety and security of all clients as the most important aspect of any trip we organise.
 We would not run any trip that we did not consider reasonably safe.
 Should the FCDO advise against travel for any reason, we will contact everyone booked to travel to discuss the situation.
-We receive regular updates direct from the FCDO and are in constant touch with our contacts on the ground.
+We receive regular updates directly from the FCDO and are in constant touch with our contacts on the ground.
 If you have any questions about government travel advice, please call our office.

 KE do not encourage the use of single use plastic items.
 We are ensuring that our agents all over the world are working together to reduce the problem and educate those around them.
 We are leading by example in our KE office by reducing our plastic use.